maxwellmattryan/scry/README.md

 cargo install --path .
 ```

-This binds the `scry` command to your shell, accessible from any realm.
+This binds the `scry` binary to your shell environment, accessible from any realm.

 ---